This oil quantity sensor with its associated electronics

 temperature.
 You may program the alarm trigger values for those outputs and

-choose a scale for both analog outputs.
+choose a scaling for both analog outputs.

 Presently, we have two types of oil sensors available, one for standard Lycoming